zainxyz/search-streams/README.md

 A stream is returned if the query parameter is matched entirely or partially, in the channel description or game name.

+## Node + Browser support

+Please make sure that you're running Node version `8.6+` for some of the **ES6+** functionality to work.

+As for browsers, please make sure that you are using one of the modern browsers that provide native support for ES6+ features.
+Google Chrome, Mozilla Firefox, and MacOS Safari, latest versions are supported. 👍

 ## Local Development?

 Clone the repo and change to its directory: